Block library

 The state can be a scalar or a vector.
 The initial state, and type, is given by x0.
 The shape of the input signal must match x0.

-The minimum and maximum values can be:
+The minimum and maximum output values can be:

 • a scalar, in which case the same value applies to every element of the state vector, or